 - An infant requiring resuscitation (CPR or a breathing tube) at the time of delivery

 - An infant’s failure to begin breathing immediately following delivery

 - One arm that is limp in appearance

 - Seizures that develop within 48 hours

-Keep in mind these are general birth injury signs and symptoms.
-It’s important to consult a medical professional if you see symptoms of a birth injury.
+Keep in mind that these are general birth injury signs and symptoms.
+It’s important to consult a medical professional if you notice symptoms of a birth injury.

 There are other signs of a birth injury that don’t show up until a child gets a little bit older.
 In fact, the severity of symptoms might not be clear for a year or longer.

 These are examples of symptoms that may not appear until a baby is about a year old:

 - An inability to crawl, walk, or sit up

 - Stiffness in the joints or muscles or an inability to control leg or arm movement